Please view these information tabs to help get Mechanical Clock Hands.

 Insert the taper pin into the hole in the end of the minute hand arbor to secure the washer and minute hand to the clock.
 A taper pin is a small brass or steel rod that is wide on one end and skinny on the other.
 Clockworks offers them in an assortment of 100 to ensure the right one is there.

 Hands that have an ST on them to represent Seth Thomas clock movements, for antique 8 day time strike units made in USA.
 Fits most American antique movements such as ST, Sessions, New Haven, Ansonia, Gilbert, and Waterbury.

 Available with a square hole or an oblong hole for the mounting hole in the minute hand.
 The hour hand comes with the minute hand and has a round mounting hole with a brass sleeve.
 It of course will be shorter than the minute hand and these hands are sold as a pair.

 Fits many but not all

-These are not a guaranteed fit, it usually solves the problem.
-The older the clock movement the more non standard things were in the clock movement making industry.
+These are not a guaranteed fit, however it usually solves the problem.
+The older the clock movement the more non-standard things were in the clock movement making industry.
 This is to say these hands are the best shot at getting hands for the clock.
-This holds most true for movements produced in USA in the first 50 years of the 1900s.
+This holds most true for movements made in USA in the first 50 years of the 1900s.